 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been supporting German-Lebanese cooperation for more than 20 years.
-Currently, 18 international and 23 national employees, as well as five development workers and one integrated specialist are working for GIZ in Lebanon.
+Currently 23 national and 18 international employees, one integrated specialist and five development workers are working in the country (as of 31.12.2017).

 Economic, religious and political conflicts have occurred frequently in Lebanon since the 1970s, the latter greatly curtailing the Government’s capacities to act.
 As a consequence, Lebanon’s development progress has been slow, jobs are in short supply, and the delivery of public services such as waste disposal is poor or non-existent.
 Furthermore, following the outbreak of war in neighbouring Syria, Lebanon has taken in more than one million refugees in a very short time – a major challenge for a country with a population of just 4.8 million.

 Germany is supporting reconstruction and – in conjunction with the recovery assistance provided by the international community – is promoting the broad-scale restoration of stability in Lebanon.
 As part of its response to the ongoing crisis in Syria and the large numbers of refugees and displaced persons in the region, the German Government has further expanded its support for Lebanon.